GabbyWorld/all-time-high/README.md

 ## 🏁 Getting Started

-Follow these steps to set up the project locally:
+Follow these steps to set up the project locally and dive into the Web3 world:

 1. **Clone the repository**:
    ```bash